Bouncing Particle#

 end

 As you can see, the young modulus particles and the restitution coefficient of both the wall and particle are not yet defined in the bouncing_particle_original.tpl file.
-A Python code called bouncing_particle_case_generator.py is provided with this example.
-This code allows the generation 6 parameter files each using a different restitution coefficient values (from 0.5 to 1.0) for one specific normal spring constant.
+A Python code called bouncing_particle_case_generator.py is provided with this example which generates 6 parameter files each using different restitution coefficient values (from 0.5 to 1.0) for one specific normal spring constant.
 The young modulus particles parameter will be determined using a bisection algorithm to satisfy the desired normal spring constant.
 Assuming you have Python3 installed on your machine, this code can be launched using this next line:

 python3 bouncing_particle_case_generator.py 5000000

-Where 5000000 represent the normal spring constant that is wish to be used for the simulations.
+Where 5000000 represent the normal spring constant that is desired for the simulations.
 This code will generate 6 files named bouncing_particle_XX.prm, where XX represent the value of the restitution coefficient used in it.
+(10 means restitution of 1.0)

 Running the Simulation#